 For many organizations, the BIA becomes a laborious effort and conflicts with other priorities.
 For many BIA processes, the organization must dedicate hours upon hours to the BIA data gathering and reporting effort, often based on the need to complete long and complicated surveys.
 Avalution’s unique data gathering approach uses an organization’s time efficiently, as we engage with the organization through data gathering interviews (typically lasting 60 minutes) and produce a summary report that can be validated quickly.
-Avalution can also pair our consulting approach with our Catalyst tool to better leverage information gathering and to automate some part of the analysis effort.
+Avalution can also pair our consulting approach with our business continuity software tool, Catalyst, to better leverage information gathering and to automate parts of the analysis effort.
 Once Avalution compiles information using Catalyst, it is easy to update information in future BIA refreshes.

 To ensure accurate and realistic activity and resource-specific RTOs, business continuity practitioners should confirm that:

 Root Cause: You aren’t conducting your business impact analysis frequently enough.